10 Non-Invasive Butterfly Bush Alternatives

 Butterfly bush vs gayfeather (blazing star): Gayfeather has a shorter season of bloom than the butterfly bush.
 Pair it with other butterfly-friendly perennials that bloom at different times to create a garden that offers continuous blooms, such as purple coneflower (Echinacea purpurea), Blue Fortune giant hyssop (Agastache ‘Blue Fortune’), and Autumn Joy stonecrop (Sedum ‘Autumn Joy’).

-3. American Mountain Mint
+3. Mountain Mint

-Pycnanthemum virginianum
+Pycnanthemum species

 Type: Perennial (returns every year)

-Zones: 3 - 7
+Zones: 3 - 9 (varies by type)

 Light requirements: Full sun - part shade (3+ hours of direct sunlight per day)

-Size: 2-3 feet high and 1-2 feet wide
+Size: 2-3 feet high and 2-3 feet wide (varies by type)

 Bloom time: Summer

-American mountain mint works well as a native replacement for butterfly bush, combining beauty with ecological benefits.
+Mountain mint works well as a native replacement for butterfly bush, combining beauty with ecological benefits.
 This bushy plant with aromatic leaves boasts clusters of delicate white blooms with silvery bracts that attract butterflies, bees, and other beneficial pollinators.

 Pollinators flock to mountain mint in droves, and I mean droves - it’s like a buzzing block party!
 Mountain mint thrives in a range of conditions, from moist to dry soils, and its fragrant foliage naturally deters deer.